asmigar/terraform-wordpress/README.md

 ```bash
 terraform init; terraform apply --auto-approve
 ```
-This will create instance with wordpress installed.
+This will create instance with wordpress installed and output for wordpress setup site.